nishain-de-silva/JSONPaper/README.md

 # JSONStore (v2) :rocket:

 Swift is a type constrained lanuage right ?
 The default way of parsing JSON is to parse json string to a known `Codable` JSON structure.
 But most of the time you may put hand on unknown JSON structures and difficult to define those structures for all scenarios.
 JSONStore help you to parse JSON in any free form and extract value without constraining into a fixed type.
-This is pure zero dependency `Swift` package with simplistic `Read Only Until Value Dicovered` design in mind in a single read cycle and theorically should be performant.
+This is pure zero dependency `Swift` package with `Read Only Until Value Dicovered` mechanism in a single read cycle and performance efficient.

 ## Installation